 While camping, it’s good practice to store your pots and pans in your vehicle at night.
-The reason for this is simple: unwanted smells can attract a variety of wildlife to your campsite, from field mice to raccoons to black bears, though my personal nemisis is the gray jay, which, once accostumed to human food, will dive bomb you midbite to steal a potato chip out of your hand.
+The reason for this is simple: unwanted smells can attract a variety of wildlife to your campsite, from field mice to raccoons to black bears, though my personal nemesis is the gray jay, which, once accustomed to human food, will dive bomb you mid bite to steal a potato chip out of your hand.
 But wild animals that get a whiff of food from your pots and pans doesn’t just create a nuisance for you, it’s also dangerous to the animals, who are more likely to be put down when they focus on human food sources over wild ones.

-To find the best camping cookware available today, I tested sets from some of the most reputable brands in the business, including Snow Peak, GSI, Stanley, Sea to Summit, and MSR (I also tested some sets from a few brands that are a bit more opaque, such as Odoland and Bisgear).
-While the Stanley Even-Heat Pro Camp Set came out on top, I was more than impressed with every set I tested that ended up on my best-of list, and they would be an excellent addition to just about any camp kitchen.
+To find the best camping cookware available today, I tested sets from some of the most reputable brands in the business.
+This includes Snow Peak, GSI, Stanley, Sea to Summit, and MSR.
+I also tested some sets from a few brands that are a bit more opaque, such as Odoland and Bisgear.
+The Stanley Even-Heat Pro Camp Set came out on top.
+Though I was more than impressed with every set I on my best-of list.
+They would be an excellent addition to just about any camp kitchen.